blakeembrey/change-case/packages/change-case/README.md

 ### Split

-**Change case** also exports a `split` function which can be used to build your own case formatting methods.
+**Change case** exports a `split` utility which can be used to build other case functions.
 It accepts a string and returns each "word" as an array.
 For example:

 ```js
 split("fooBar")